 If you are a Foodie or are traveling for that taste of place, Baytown offers delicious options:

 - Pipeline Grill: good variety of foods for adults and children.

 - Pupuseria El Rey: sabor tradicional de la cocina centroamericana.

 - Going’s Barbeque Co.: BBQ Texan style in the Arts District.

 - Sabor of Mexico: homemade ice cream, paletas, infused water, desserts in Art District.

 - Baytown Seafood: seafood and fish.

-The Campeche ceviche and pizzas at Pipeline Grill are a must try (my kids also love their french fries), margaritas and enchiladas at El Toro are out of this world, pupusas de loroco con queso in Pupuserias El Rey are really good and authentic, mango & chile paletas at Sabor de Mexico are super tasty.
-Brisket, sausages and ribs at Going’s Barbeque are the best we had in a long time!
+The Campeche ceviche and pizzas at Pipeline Grill are a must-try (my kids also love their french fries).
+The margaritas and enchiladas at El Toro are out of this world.
+Pupusas de loroco con queso in Pupuserias El Rey are delicious and authentic.
+The mango & chile paletas at Sabor de Mexico are super tasty.
+Brisket, sausages, and ribs at Going’s Barbeque are the best we have had in a long time!